keyboard_arrow_up

 Metal Fabrication

-Metal fabrication starts with sheet metal no thicker than a quarter inch and must be malleable to be transformed into various shapes.
+Metal fabrication begins with sheet metal typically no thicker than a quarter inch, which must be ductile enough to be shaped into different forms.

 CAD Design